neoforged/Documentation/docs/entities/index.md

 :::info
 `PASSENGER` and `VEHICLE` are related in that they are used in the same context.
 First, `PASSENGER` is applied to position the rider.
 Then, `VEHICLE` is applied on the rider.
 :::

+Every attachment can be thought of as a mapping from `EntityAttachment` to `List<Vec3>`.
+The amount of points actually used depends on the consuming system.
+For example, boats and camels will use two `PASSENGER` points, while entities like horses or minecarts will only use one `PASSENGER` point.

 `EntityType.Builder` also has some helpers related to `EntityAttachment`s: